wknudsen/midiplay/readme.md

 The script can automatically process all MIDI links or allow for manual control, providing flexibility to suit your specific needs.

 Created 2022-2024 by Werner Knudsen, wkn@kor.dk.
+The code was refactored to vanilla JavaScript from jq-mid.js with many improvements.

 ## Table of Contents